📝 Seasonality and purchasing · ⏱️ 3 min read

 Frequently asked questions

-What if my break-even price is still too high for a special?
+What if my break-even price is still too high to attract customers?

-Then throwing it away might be better than selling at a loss.
-Or find creative ways to use the ingredient in popular dishes at normal prices.
+Then disposal might be more profitable than selling at a loss.
+Alternatively, find creative ways to incorporate the ingredient into popular dishes at regular prices.
+Sometimes cutting your losses completely is the smartest move.

 ℹ️ This article was prepared based on official sources and professional expertise.
 While we strive for current and accurate information, the content may differ from the most recent regulations.
 Always consult the official authorities for binding standards.